Why Nervous System Regulation Matters More Than Flexibility

 And when you do this while sitting on a dock, with the sound of water lapping against the rocks and the morning mist still hovering over the lake — the effect is amplified by every sensory input telling your nervous system: you are safe.

-Why This Matters More Than Touching Your Toes
+Why Does Regulation Matter More Than Touching Your Toes?

 Flexibility is a byproduct.
 It's a nice one, but it's a byproduct.
 When your nervous system shifts from sympathetic to ventral vagal, your muscles physically release.
 Tension you've been carrying — tension you may not have even been aware of — begins to soften.
 Not because you stretched it out, but because your body finally received the signal that it was safe to let go.